-Turning customers into advocates is the way to go if you want to scale.
-You can gain advocates with custom outreach efforts, such as a personalized video, email, or even engaging in real conversations with your clients.
+Turning customers into advocates is the way to go if you want to scale your SaaS business.
+You can gain advocates with custom outreach efforts, such as a personalized video or email, or even engaging in real conversations with your clients.

 Your pricing should be a matter of continuous improvement and optimization, so don’t treat it like something that shouldn’t be changed during your growth journey.

 To find the right pricing strategy for your SaaS, feel free to experiment with the page, packages, names, and the offering.
 A/B testing is going to be a huge help for you in this matter.
 We’re not necessarily suggesting that you should increase your fees to grow the business, but rather to optimize and price your product(s) accordingly.
 We have put together an overview of the most common pricing strategies that you can use to determine the pricing strategy for your SaaS products:

 - Cost-based pricing – This strategy involves adding up the cost to bring a product or service to market with your target profit margin that you are aiming to achieve in order to determine the price.

 - Value-based pricing – By using this strategy, businesses consider the market value of the product or service they are selling as the starting point.
 When pricing on value, the 10x Rule is recommended, which means that the intrinsic value supplied should always be ten times its perceived cost.

 - Penetration pricing –Using low or below-market pricing when launching a SaaS business is a strategy used by many companies to quickly enter the market and gain a quick advantage ahead of the competition.
 But beware, this strategy only works for a brief time frame, as it’s only viable if you have the necessary resources to delay profitability until you can convert upsells and cross-sells down the line.